 Historical Summer Walking Tours in beautiful downtown Fernie.

 Allow time before or after your walking tour to explore the Museum.
-The building itself is an important example of Fernie's beautiful architechture and features the permanent exhibtion: 'This is our Fernie', Visitor Information Centre and an airy exhibtion gallery on the 2nd floor featuring special exhibits & events.
+The building itself is an important example of Fernie's beautiful architecture and features the permanent exhibition: 'This is our Fernie', Visitor Information Centre and an airy exhibition gallery on the 2nd floor featuring special exhibits & events.
 Public washrooms are available on each floor.

 Our guides will also share the inside scoop of where to find the right memento, a perfect latte or a great place to eat in our community.
 We endeavor to make your stay in Fernie, whether long or short, a truly memorable experience.

-- Saturdays in July & August - 2016 schedule TBC
+- Every Saturday & Sunday in July & August 27

-- Tours depart at 11am and last approx 90 minutes.
+- Tours depart at 11am & 2pm (most days) and last approx 90 minutes.